junit-pioneer/junit-pioneer/CONTRIBUTING.md

 To keep the commit history clean, these should be done in bulk every few weeks.

-## Publishing
+## Releases

 JUnit Pioneer uses [Shipkit](http://shipkit.org/) and [GitHub Actions](https://github.com/features/actions/) to automate the release process, but unlike Shipkit's default we don't release on every commit to `main`.
+Instead, we take into account...

+* whether a change demands a release (which is a low bar; basically anything that changes behavior does)
+* whether more changes are going to arrive soon (often the case when we work on stream and merge a few PRs within a couple of hours)

+The decision to publish a release and which version to pick can be made by any two maintainers.
+Before publishing, they must check whether any `@since` tags were added since the last release and whether they reference the correct (i.e. upcoming) version.
+(Ideally this happened when the PRs were merged, but this can be easily overlooked.)

+### Publishing

-Instead, releases must be triggered manually:
+Releases must be triggered manually with the [_Release_ GitHub Action](https://github.com/junit-pioneer/junit-pioneer/actions?query=workflow%3ARelease):

+* select `main` branch
-1. make sure that the file [`version-properties`](version.properties) defines the correct version (see next section)
+* specify the version (see next section)
-2. trigger the [`Release` GitHub Action](https://github.com/junit-pioneer/junit-pioneer/actions?query=workflow%3ARelease) manually for the `main` branch.

-GitHub Actions will then tell Shipkit to do its thing.
+GitHub Actions will then tell Gradle/Shipkit to do their thing.

-Every new version is published to the `junit-pioneer/maven` Bintray repository as well as to Maven Central and JCenter.
+Every new version is published to Maven Central and a release is created on GitHub.
 This also triggers a website build - [see its `README.md`](https://github.com/junit-pioneer/junit-pioneer.github.io) for more information.

 ### Versioning

-Shipkit manages versions by reading from [`version-properties`](version.properties):
-The variable `version` defines a _major_ and _minor_ version and leaves _patch_ undetermined (e.g. `1.3.*`), so Shipkit can pick the next version.

-This is how JUnit Pioneer handles versioning:

-* _patch_: automatically increased by Shipkit on each release
-* _minor_: manually increased for each substantial change/feature
+JUnit Pioneer uses semantic versioning, i.e. _major.minor.patch_ as follows:

-* _major_: manually increased after team decision
+* _major_: increases after team decision

-That means, contributors only have to care about _minor_, but maintainers need to consider increasing _major_.
-Since each non-trivial change is developed in a PR, this is the place to discuss whether the version should be increased, i.e. whether a change or feature is "substantial".
-If it is, the PR needs to update `version-properties` to the next version.
-Note that the feature's Javadoc needs to reference the same version in its `@since` tag.
+* _minor_: resets to 0 when _major_ changes and increases for each substantial change or non-trivial feature
+* _patch_: resets to 0 when _minor_ changes and increases otherwise

+The Javadoc `@since` tag can guide whether a change is non-trivial.
+If such a tag was added, _minor_ must increased - if not, it's up for debate (which is best held in a high-fidelity tool like Discord or Twitch chat).

+For contributors that means that when they add members that require such a tag, they should generally put the next _minor_ version next to it.

+**A note on Shipkit**:
+Shipkit _can_ detect the version to be released on its own, but it increases the patch versions by number of commits since recent release (hence 1.3.0 ~> 1.3.8), which is not what we want.
+Also note that Shipkit still reads from [`version-properties`](version.properties) but as far as we can tell, that information doesn't apply to us, so we don't update it.

 ### Background